opengisch/toppingmaker/README.md

 QML style files, QLR layer definition files and the source of a layer can be linked in the YAML file and are exported to the specific folders.

 ### `parse_project( project: QgsProject, export_settings: ExportSettings = ExportSettings()`
 Parses a project into the ProjectTopping structure.
 Means the LayerTreeNodes are loaded into the layertree variable and append the ExportSettings to each node.
 The CustomLayerOrder is loaded into the layerorder.
-The project is not keeped as member variable.
+The project is not kept as member variable.

 ### `generate_files(self, target: Target) -> str`
 Generates all files according to the passed Target.